Let’s Talk Thyroid

 (If you’re in Washington state, there’s a good chance your insurance will cover our visit!)

-Next time we’ll discuss treatment options for Hypothyroid and it’s most common cause, Hashimoto’s thyroiditis.
+Next time we’ll discuss treatment options for Hypothyroid and its most common cause, Hashimoto’s thyroiditis.

 Stay tuned~